CaseyScott/Discover-travel/README.md

 2. email accepting any input fixed by using pattern=".+@" making it only accept input with @ in it.
 3. Testing to ensure the Googles Maps API and Google Places API have been connected to the deployed GitHub Pages.
 Setting both API to enabled on Google map javascript api website.
 4. markers on map not clearing after changing search area.
 Fixed with clearMarkers onclick function.
+5. Markers not showing in side panel on desktop, google chrome extensions (adblocker) disabling image or marker. (adblocker needs to be allowed on the page to work)

 ### Browser testing for all features:
 - Testing screen sizing.